Richard W. Young: Military and legal career

 In 1917, Young was commissioned as colonel and commanded the 145th Field Artillery Regiment.
 He was promoted to brigadier general in 1918, and commanded the 65th Field Artillery Brigade, 40th Division, France.
 He died of appendicitis in 1919, and was buried at Salt Lake City Cemetery.

+Family

 Young married Minerva Richards, the daughter of Henry Phinehas Richards and Margaret Minerva Amanda Empey.
 Henry Richards was a son of Phinehas Richards and his wife, Wealthy Dewey, and thus a brother of Franklin D. Richards.
 Richard and Minerva were third cousins, since they both descended from Phineas Howe and Susannah Goddard.

 Young's daughter Minerva was the wife of Adam S. Bennion.